 The lack of a core also lead to a complete failure in the chicken leg test.
-The pan is so thin that I would not advise searing anything in it—indeed, it started to warp within 2 minutes of heating it up.
-When I eventually got it to work, the chicken legs developed unappetizing scorch spots and, in addition to producing little caramelization and coloring, the vegetables stuck to the bottom of the pan.
-I had to use so much force to scrape them up that they smashed.
+The pan is so thin that we would not advise searing anything in it—indeed, it started to warp within 2 minutes of heating it up.
+When we eventually got it to work, the chicken legs developed unappetizing scorch spots and, in addition to producing little caramelization and coloring, the vegetables stuck to the bottom of the pan.
+We had to use so much force to scrape them up that they smashed.

 This pan was also difficult to clean.
-Because of the dark color, you can’t really see where there were all baked-on stains.
-I thought I had cleaned it well, but a once-over with Bar Keepers Friend revealed that a lot of baked-on grime was in the crevices that I couldn’t see.
+Because of the dark color, you can’t really see baked-on stains.
+We thought we had cleaned it well, but a once-over with Bar Keepers Friend revealed that a lot of baked-on grime was in the crevices that we couldn’t see.